lfdelgadom/Introduction_R/README.md

 ## README

-Repository for sessions of International course of sustainable agricultural sciences
+Repository for sessions of International course in sustainable agro-livestock sciences